Parent Information

 Please do not send your child food, gum, or candy in either letters or packages.

-Don’t worry if your child doesn’t write frequently.
+Don’t worry if your child doesn’t write back.
 Usually, their excuse is, “I was just too busy having fun!”
 If you should receive letters that cause you concern as to your child’s adjustment or well being, please advise us immediately.
 It is our goal to make camp a good experience for all of the campers.

 E-mail: Feel free to send your camper e-mail messages to ginger@wcrc.info.
 Messages will be printed and distributed at mealtime with other mail.
 Please write the camper’s name in the subject area.
 We are not able to guarantee the confidentiality of these messages.
 Please do not send attachments or e-cards as we are unable to print them.
 Campers are not able to email parents back; however, they may write letters in response.